angrybacon/doomsday-wiki/markdown/chapters/02-ddft/05-pass-the-turn.md

 1. Cast LED, Petal, and then Wish, holding priority to crack LED for {B}{B}{B}
 1. Retrieve Tendrils of Agony from your sideboard and aim it at your opponent

-This what is often referred to as a Double-Doomsday pile, where a second Doomsday is used as a way to recycle spells.
+This is what is often referred to as a Double-Doomsday pile, where a second Doomsday is used as a way to recycle spells.
 While the initial mana cost looks relatively low and the _Storm_ count quite high, the pile is actually quite mana hungry and you need additional mana artifacts on board (or in hand for extra